Is it safe to travel to Israel?

 What is it like in Israel in the Summer?

 HOT!!
 It is hot in most places, but there may be cool breezes in the evening in the higher elevations, like Jerusalem or Galilee.
 Dress cool, and wear sun screen.
 Wear cool cotton clothing and a hat.
 Pack a light sweater or jacket along with your swimsuit.
 Temperatures can be as high as 100 by the Dead Sea and the South, but much milder along the Mediterranean, in Galilee and Jerusalem.
-Israel is a lot of fun in the summer, and the busiest tourist season.
+Israel is a lot of fun in the summer for folks who like the heat, but Messianic Journeys seldom takes tours at this time.

 Airport Security and Passport Control